hypo69/hypo/docs/gemini/ru/explainer/src/utils/csv.md

     *   Adding unit tests for all functions would significantly improve code quality.

-* **Relationships:** The code interacts with the `src.logger` module, demonstrating integration into a larger project that likely includes other utilities or components.
+* **Relationships:** The code interacts with the `src.logger` module, demonStarting integration into a larger project that likely includes other utilities or components.
 The `save_csv_file` function is critical for storing processed data, while `read_csv_file` serves to retrieve it.
 The conversion functions `read_csv_as_json` and `read_csv_as_dict` represent a common operation in data processing pipelines.
 This code is intended to be reusable, hence the clear use of parameters and explicit error handling.